 5.)
 We publish all results for the following diseases in the online (Member Access) database - HYPP, HERDA, GBED, MH and OLWS - for PSSM1 we publish all horses that have their results publicly displayed elswhere, eg. on their website, on facebook public groups, on allbreed, through AQHA etc. (unless their owners contact us and ask their horses to be taken out of the online DB) - if your horse is up there and you want it removed please contact us with a polite request to remove it.

 2.)
 We spend a lot of time getting info from AQHA reports every month that we use to verify AQHA horses.
 We have corrected thousands of errors from pedigrees that were inaccurate on other sites using this method.
-All horses marked with VREF in their status have had their pedigrees verified by looking at the breed orgnaizations pedigrees and we have files on hand to verify those entries.
+All horses marked with VREF in their status have had their sire and dam verified by looking at the breed orgnaizations pedigrees and we have files on hand to verify those entries.
 (We also verify through other registries as well whenever we come across a discrepency).

 3.)
 We try to enter color whenever it is easy to do.
-If we come across a horse that the colors are incorrect (eg. sorrel parets produce a buckskin) we flag the horse as this can be an indication of an incorrect pedigree or it might just be that the colors were reccorded incorrectly - if such a horse shows up in a pedigree that we are analyzing we investigate further until we are satisfied we have the correct colors or we have exhausted all verifiable avenues.
+If we come across a horse that the colors are incorrect (eg. sorrel parets produce a buckskin) we flag the horse in our private database as this can be an indication of an incorrect pedigree or it might just be that the colors were reccorded incorrectly - if such a horse shows up in a pedigree that we are analyzing we investigate further until we are satisfied we have the correct colors or we have exhausted all verifiable avenues.

 Read on to find deatils on how things are tracked: